QNester/tablex/README.md

 ## Usage

-1. Setup your table (see more in [go-pretty/table doc](https://github.com/jedib0t/go-pretty/tree/main/table))
+1. Set up your table (see more in [go-pretty/table doc](https://github.com/jedib0t/go-pretty/tree/main/table))
 2. Add `tablex` as a tag to your struct type
 3. Render the table via Renderer interface.